A Bit About Us

 In 1981 we decided to stop milking, but we increased the beef herd to 300 head of both finished beef cows and calves.

-1986 saw the biggest change in our farming policy and the start of our farm diversification enterprise when we ploughed up two acres of barley and planted strawberries in its place.
+1986 saw the biggest change in our farming activities and the start of our farm diversification enterprise when we ploughed up two acres of wheat and planted strawberries in its place.
 We only harvested a light crop that year and sold the strawberries at the roadside.

 It was 1987 when we opened the strawberry field to the public, and Heather Pick Your Own was born.
 Raspberries, blackcurrants, redcurrants and gooseberries soon followed and after originally using a 15ft x 12ft garden shed as a sales area, we built a new bigger “strawberry shed” in 1992 (this is now the tea room)